NA-55 Rawalpindi-IV: 2018–2023: NA-61 Rawalpindi-V

+2024–present: NA-55 Rawalpindi-IV

 Party Trends

 Initially a bastion of the left-wing Pakistan Peoples Party (PPP) in the 1970 and 1977 elections, the constituency of Rawalpindi-V has seen a strong shift towards the conservative center-right parties since Zia's Islamist regime.

-Candidates associated with Pakistan Muslim League (N) (formally IJI) have performed considerably well in the general elections from this constituency.
-Since the 1988 elections, the party's candidates have won the constituency 6 times out of 7 times, with left-wing PPP only making winning inroads in the 2002 elections.
+Candidates associated with the Pakistan Muslim League (N) (formally IJI) have performed considerably well in the general elections from this constituency.
+Since the 1988 elections, the party's candidates have won the constituency six times out of seven times, with the left-wing PPP only making winning inroads in the 2002 elections.
 This includes the 1988–1997 unbeaten streak of Nisar Ali Khan, who has never lost in this constituency.
 However, since the constituency delimitation in 2002, Nisar's traditional votebank has shifted into the predominantly rural NA-52, where he continues to dominate.
-While the NA-54 has become a majorly urban constituency having votebanks for all major political parties.
+While the NA-54 has become a predominantly urban constituency with votebanks for all major political parties.

-However, since the reentering of the democratic socialist Pakistan Tehreek-e-Insaf into the fold of national politics in the 2013 elections, there has been a marked shift in the choices of the constituency's voters with the party becoming a second major force in the area after PML-N.
+However, since the reentry of the democratic socialist Pakistan Tehreek-e-Insaf into the fold of national politics in the 2013 elections, there has been a marked shift in the choices of the constituency's voters, with the party becoming a second major force in the area after PML-N.

 Voting Patterns

-The voting pattern in NA-54 shows a division of votes between two parties/candidates, with other candidates playing a minor role in the elections.
-In 2002, the top two contenders received 72% of the polls votes, with the winner securing the seat following a close competition with the runner-up.
-The winner's share increased sharply in 2008 when the top two contenders received 88% of the polled votes.
+The voting pattern in NA-54 shows a division of votes between two parties or candidates, with other candidates playing a minor role in the elections.
+In 2002, the top two contenders received 72% of the polls with the winner securing the seat following a close competition with the runner-up.
+The winner's share increased sharply in 2008, when the top two contenders received 88% of the polled votes.
 According to the results, the winner secured the seat with a margin of 23.4% votes, showing a clear dominance in the elections.
-The polls in 2013 also witnessed a close race between the top two candidates who secured 87% of the polled votes.
+The polls in 2013 also witnessed a close race between the top two candidates, who secured 87% of the polled votes.
 Historical data shows that the second runner-up's share has decreased consistently over the years, indicating a clear two-party race in the constituency.
 Given the consistent voting pattern, the next polls may witness a similar trend.
 However, the decrease in the winner's share and the close race in 2013 suggest that an alliance between the runners-up may yield different results in upcoming elections.